YiyanZhai/YiyanZhai.github.io/_pages/about.md

   - /about.html
 ---

 I am a rising senior at Carnegie Mellon University, pursuing a Bachelor of Science in Computer Science with a concentration in Machine Learning.
+I'm working on enabling universal native deployment for LLMs ([MLC LLM](https://github.com/mlc-ai/mlc-llm)) with Prof. Tianqi Chen.